Balancing Sleep & Strength: Decoding the Best Sleep Duration for Muscle Growth (6 vs. 7 Hours)

 A cup of highly caffeinated espresso being brewed which will ruin a lifters sleep if to bunch is consumed, or times later in the day.

-While the study cited above may suggest benefits, if it is affecting sleep, is caffeine bad for muscle growth?
+While the study cited above may suggest benefits, caffeine can negatively impact muscle growth if it affects sleep.
 Like a majority of things in life, moderation is key.

 If an individual is consuming caffeine to the point they can’t sleep after a workout or are having to resort to sleep supplements to counteract the caffeine, then the likelihood of poor muscle growth is high.